-It has been six years since we bought our Northern Illinois fixer upper after downsizing from twice the square footage and land.
-The years have flown…maybe because there seems always to be another project on the horizon or another son moving home temporarily, or because (and this is the most likely), the renovators are getting old so time passes quickly!
-Before & After: Our European Country Style Fixer Upper is a walk down memory lane with our DIY transformations.
+Seven years ago, we downsized and bought a Chicagoland fixer upper that required a whole house renovation.
+We sold it just a couple months ago (peek at our new project HERE), and we’ll review the project here.
+The years have flown…maybe since there is always another project on the horizon or another son moving home temporarily, or because (and this is the most likely), these real life renovators are aging fast so time passes quickly!
+Hello Lovely Before & After: a European Country Style Renovation offers a walk down memory lane with resources and details about our DIY transformation.

 This post contains affiliate links which I hope you will use since they won’t cost you a penny extra yet may earn this blog a small commission.

-Before & After: European Country Style Fixer Upper
+Before & After: European Country Style Renovation Overview

-The marketing photos for this home didn’t look like a disaster when we saw it online.
-In person was another matter!
-It was bank-owned as a foreclosure, and corners were cut everywhere.
+The marketing photos for this home didn’t show a disaster when we saw it online.
+In person?
+Another matter!
+It was a bank-owned foreclosure, and corners were cut everywhere.

-To minimize their costs, they even installed low quality taupe carpet over existing pet-soiled padding.
+To minimize costs, the bank even installed cheap carpet over existing pet-soiled padding.

-All the hardware and faucets had been spraypainted white (no, I’m not kidding!), and the walls were a sad yellow-white.
+All the hardware and faucets had been spray painted white (no, I’m not kidding!), and the walls were a sad yellowed-white.
 There were critters in the attic, a shower/bathtub leaking into the electrical box, water damaged subfloors, and a jungle of weeds for a view.

 Similar Side Chairs: